decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 5. Check that the DID value in the `kid` and `iss` claims match in each of the VC(s).
 6. Validate signature(s) on each VC(s).
 Validation is performed against the key obtained from a DID Document.
 DID Document MUST be obtained by resolving a Decentralized Identifier included in the `iss` claim using DID Resolution.
 If a DID Doc contains multiple keys, kid in the header is used to identify which key to use.
 7. Check that the DID value in the `iss` Claim of a VP exactly match with the `sub` Claim in the VC(s).
 (Holder Binding)
-8. It is highly recommended that the Verifier performs Linked Domain Verification of the Issuer's DID using the mechanism defined in [[ref: Linked Domain Verification]].
-9. It is highly recommended that the Verifier checks the status of the VC(s) using the mechanism defined in [[ref: Revocation]].
+8. Perform the checks required by the Verifier's policy, based on the set of trust requirements such as trust frameworks it belongs to.
+The checks can include Linked Domain verification of the Credential Issuer's DID using the mechanism defined in [[ref: Linked Domain Verification]] and Credential status validation of the VC(s) using the mechanism defined in [[ref: Revocation]].

 #### ID Token example